 How to dive Nusa Penida; from Bali (Padang Bai), Nusa Penida or Lembongan

 Diving the sites around Nusa Penida is much cheaper from the island itself than from Padang Bai or Nusa Lembongan, see prices below.
 We enjoyed staying on Nusa Penida, it has some beautiful sites, see our entry Nusa Penida, Bali 20 years ago, for things to do, prices, accommodation and photos of this beautiful island.
 Since Manta Point is just around the corner snorkeling with these beautiful beasts is not very expensive and you can do it everyday!
+There is a lot more to do in Bali then diving, here are a couple more ideas for responsible travel activities around Bali.

 Dive operators and Prices for diving Nusa Penida